 Reflection of the imposter syndrome

-Some overwork because they believe they should compensate for their deficiencies compared to the rest of the people.
-Here’s a list of behaviors that may be a reflection of imposter syndrome:
+Some overwork because they believe they should compensate for their deficiencies compared to the rest.
+Here’s a list of behaviors that may reflect imposter syndrome.
+You may:

-👉 You feel that your achievements are the result of luck and not your effort.
+👉 Feel that your achievements result from luck and not your effort.

-👉 You find it hard to accept flattery to your work.
+👉 Find it hard to accept flattery to your work.

-👉 You apologize for your actions when you haven’t done anything wrong.
+👉 Apologize for your actions when you haven’t done anything wrong.

-👉 You have a fear of making a mistake to such an extent that you are paralyzed.
+👉 Fear making a mistake to the extent that you are paralyzed.

-👉 It’s a fact for you that you’re not a capable person.
+👉 Believe that you’re not a capable person.